Blending

 color components: red, green and blue, but some textures also have an embedded alpha channel that contains an 0.25

-We'll soon be adding this windowed texture to the scene, but first we'll discuss an easier technique to implement transparency for textures that are either fully transparent or fully opaque.
+We'll soon be adding this windowed texture to the scene from the depth testing chapter, but first we'll discuss an easier technique to implement transparency for pixels that are either fully transparent or fully opaque.

 Discarding fragments